Maximilian I of Mexico: Rule

-Maximilian's priorities now included reorganizing his ministries and reforming the Imperial Mexican Army.
-Having the Imperial Mexican Army under his control would have given him as monarch an armed force and draw on its traditional base of support, but Bazaine impeded that in order to consolidate French control.
+Maximilian had other priorities as well, including reorganizing his ministries and reforming the Imperial Mexican Army.
+Having the Imperial Mexican Army under his control would have given him as monarch an armed force and allow him to draw on its traditional base of support, but Bazaine impeded that in order to consolidate French control.

-During his short reign, Maximilian issued eight volumes of laws covering all aspects of government, including forest management, railroads, roads, canals, postal services, telegraphs, mining, and immigration.
+During his short reign, Maximilian issued eight volumes of laws covering all aspects of government, including forest management, railroads, roads, canals, postal services, telegraphs, mining, and immigration, most of which were never implemented.

-The emperor issued laws that guaranteeing Mexicans' equality before the law and freedom of speech, and laws meant to defend the rights of laborers, especially that of the Natives.
+The emperor issued laws guaranteeing Mexicans' equality before the law and freedom of speech, and laws meant to defend the rights of laborers, especially that of the Natives.
 Maximilian attempted to implement a law guaranteeing the natives a living wage and outlawing corporal punishment for them, along with limiting their inheritance of debts.
-The measures faced backlash from the conservative cabinet, but were ultimately issued during one of Carlota's regencies.
+The measures faced backlash from the cabinet, but were ultimately issued during one of Carlota's regencies.
 Labor laws in Yucatán actually became harsher on workers after the fall of the Empire.
-A national system of free schools was also planned based on the German gymnasia,and the emperor founded an academy of sciences and literature.
+A national system of free schools was also planned based on the German gymnasia, and the emperor founded an academy of sciences and literature.
 Laws were published in Spanish and in Nahuatl, the Aztec language, which had the largest number of indigenous speakers.
 Maximilian appointed the Indigenous scholar Faustino Galicia as an advisor to his government.
 Galicia would also be named president of the Council for the Protection of the Impoverished.

 The regime established an immigration agency to promote immigration from the United States, including former Confederates, such as those who immigrated to Brazil; as well as from Europe and Asia.
 Colonists were to be granted citizenship at once, and gained exemption from taxes for the first year, and an exemption from military services for five years.
-Two of the most prominent migrant communities built during this era were the New Virginia Colony and the “Carlota Colony.”
+Two of the most prominent migrant communities built during this era were the New Virginia Colony and the "Carlota Colony."

+Many of Maximilian's reforms were simply revivals of previous Mexican legislation.
+Franciso Arrangoiz who had been Maximilian's minister to Britain, Holland, and Belgium, later accused Maximilian of passing such reforms to gain favorable public opinion in Europe, and to give the impression that he had a 'creative genius' and was 'lifting Mexico out of barbarism.'

-On August 1864 Maximilian took a state trip through the nation while Carlota reigned as regent, going to Querétaro, Guanajuato, and Michoacan, giving public audiences and visiting officials.
+In August 1864 Maximilian took a state trip through the nation while Empress Carlota reigned as regent, going to Querétaro, Guanajuato, and Michoacan, giving public audiences and visiting officials.
 He celebrated Mexican independence by commemorating the Cry of Dolores, in the actual town where it took place.
 In November, and December 1865, Carlota took a similar trip to Yucatán.